-positions with CNN in Atlanta, as well as reporting, anchoring, assignment editing, and production positions in television and radio in Ohio, Tennessee, and Georgia.
-She teaches courses in audience analysis, telecommunication programming, innovation and entrepreneurship, and media management.
-Dr. Coffey's work has been published in several journals including Journalism & Mass Communication Quarterly, Journal of Advertising Research, International Journal on Media Management, Communication Law & Policy, and the Journal of Media Business Studies.
+Dr. Coffey is director of the online MAMC program in Audience Analytics.
+Her research in media management and economics includes specializations in audience valuation, behavior, and measurement, with additional focus on ethnic and non-English speaking audiences in the United States.
+Coffey teaches courses in audience analysis, innovation and entrepreneurship, media management, and telecommunication programming.
+Her work has been published in several journals including Journalism & Mass Communication Quarterly, Journal of Advertising Research, International Journal on Media Management, Communication Law & Policy, and the Journal of Media Business Studies.
 Her research has been supported by the National Association of Broadcasters and the U.S. Department of Defense.
 She received a University of Florida Research Foundation Professorship in 2014, as well as the College's Faculty Research Award.
-Coffey is also affiliated with the UF Center for Latin American Studies.
+Dr. Coffey is also affiliated with the UF Center for Latin American Studies.
 She received her Ph.D. from the University of Georgia.
+Coffey's professional news background included positions with CNN in Atlanta, as well as reporting, anchoring, assignment editing, and production in television and radio in Ohio, Tennessee, and Georgia.